sosy-lab/sv-benchmarks/CONTRIBUTING.md

 In general, we prefer source code that adheres to the ANSI C standard, but for real-world programs GNU C is also acceptable.

 #### Properties

-For each program, at least one [property](README.md#specification-properties) needs to be specified.

-For each property against which a program is to be verified, the string `_false-<property>` or `_true-<property>` needs to be included in the file name, according to the expected verification answer.
-For example, the program `minepump_spec5_product61_true-unreach-call_false-termination.cil.c` is expected to satisfy property `unreach-call` and to violate property `termination`.
+For each verification problem, a separate task definiton in form of a `.yml` file is required that contains the file name of the verification task and the expected verdict for at least one [property](README.md#specification-properties).
+The `.yml` file should be named just like the original verification problem (except file ending).

 #### Category